Costa Rica

 Smithsonian Student Travel | Costa Rica

-Travel to Costa Rica on this high school summer program and dive deep into the world of conservation as you explore firsthand this small country’s impressive biodiversity and extraordinary terrestrial and marine ecosystems.
-Begin at a biological research station in Tortuguero National Park run by the Sea Turtle Conservancy before traveling to a field research station in the tropical forest.
-Get an insider’s view into the work of a tropical scientist, learn about and participate in research and data collection, and get up close with flora and fauna on hikes with guides.
-Cap off your program at a biological preserve in the Monteverde Cloud Forest as you collaborate on reforestation projects and learn more about this incredible and complex ecosystem.
+Travel to Costa Rica on this high school summer program and dive deep into the world of conservation, exploring this small country’s impressive biodiversity and extraordinary terrestrial and marine ecosystems.
+Begin your journey at a sustainable ecolodge to learn about permaculture and how to build a more harmonious future between human impact and nature.
+Then head to the Osa Peninsula on the Pacific Coast and make one of Costa Rica’s most remote beaches your home base.
+Volunteer with a community-driven sea turtle conservation organization, situated on a beach where over 7,000 turtles nest each season.
+Get an insider’s view into the work of a tropical scientist, learn about and participate in research and data collection, and get up close with flora and fauna on hikes with naturalist guides.
+Cap off your program in Uvita, and watch for whales in the distance off Costa Rica’s west coast.

 Baby sea turtle covered in sand on a Costa Rican beach